naturalis/naturalis-galaxy-tutorials/README.md

 To make use of the galaxy server you first need to create an account.

 ## Full tutorials
-**Basic metabarcoding analyses with multiple FASTQ files** <br />
+**Basic metabarcoding analyses with multiple FASTQ files from a bulk sample** <br />
 A basic tutorial to get started with galaxy and get to know some tools.
 This tutorial contains example files.<br />
 **[Tutorial page](https://github.com/naturalis/naturalis-galaxy-tutorials/tree/master/Basic%20metabarcoding)**
 <br />

 **Jasper** <br />
-A tutorial created by Jasper covering all aspects to analyse ITS marker sequences:<br />
+A tutorial created by Jasper covering all aspects to analyse ITS marker sequences.
+Although this tutorial was made for our previous galaxy version it can still be useful<br />
 **[Tutorial page](https://github.com/naturalis/naturalis-galaxy-tutorials/tree/master/Jasper)**

 ## Manuals